jayalloyd/jayalloyd/README.md

 ## 💻 About Me

-🌍 Full Stack Developer from Kochi, Kerala, India
+🌍 Full Stack Developer  | Open Source Enthusiast
 ⚡ Skilled in MERN Stack | Certified in Data Structures & Algorithms
 📚 Currently strengthening my Data Structures and Algorithms in Java and deepening my MERN expertise through advanced concepts such as Docker, Kubernetes, CI/CD, and cloud-native tooling.
 🚀 Passionate about building responsive, user-focused web applications and contributing to open source projects.

+---
+### 🚀 Open Source & Projects

+- 🌟 Active contributor .
+- 🛠 Working on personal projects focused on Web Development.

 ---